sandesh300/Javascript-Projects/README.md

-# 30 Javascript Projects
+#  Javascript Projects

-Welcome to the "30 Javascript Projects" repository!
+Welcome to the **"Javascript Projects"** repository!
 This repository contains a collection of 30 JavaScript projects that cover a range of web development topics.
 Each project is designed to help you practice and improve your JavaScript skills.

 ## Projects